Your browser is not optimized for viewing this website.

 Free

-with Trudy Martin, RSU 24 Adult Education
+with Megan McOsker, RSU 24 Adult Education

-Learn new math skills and brush up on the basics in order to pass the HiSET Math test.
-Work with your instructor to target any gaps in your math knowledge and learn new skills.
-The HiSET math includes: number operations, measurement, geometry, data analysis, probability, and algebra.
+The HiSET math test includes: number operations, measurement, geometry, data analysis, probability, and algebra.
 In addition to math skills, we focus on test taking skills and breaking down math and test anxiety.

 A little about the HiSET math test: